lasp/xmera/src/simulation/navigation/planetHeading/planetHeading.rst

 Detailed Module Description
 ---------------------------
 Many physical effects and spacecraft controls depend on the heading vector to a planet.
 Generally, it is useful for this vector to be given in spacecraft body frame components.
-Examples of such models in Basilisk that can use this data are course sun sensors (sun heading), and various control setups to point to a planet (planet heading).
+Examples of such models in Xmera that can use this data are course sun sensors (sun heading), and various control setups to point to a planet (planet heading).
 Because this information is so widely useful, it ought to be implemented in a single location to reduce computation and ensure consistency.

 Design Philosophy
 ^^^^^^^^^^^^^^^^^